 A 5 VDC output low pressure transducer that provides a 0-5 VDC data for interpretation by the control board for a 0 to 200 psig range of pressure at the suction tube.
-This interpreted pressure data is then intelligently used by the control board for low pressure cut-out, loss of charge management, compressor overall envelope management, oil circulation management and lubrication management.
-(See Fig. 13.)
+This interpreted pressure data is then intelligently used by the control board for low pressure cut-out, loss of charge management, compressor overall envelope management, oil circulation management, lubrication management and EXV control.
+(See Fig. 23)